dips4717/design_motif_detection/README.md

 This repo is tested with `pytorch 1.10.1+cu111` and `detecton2 v0.6`

 ## Dataset and Annotations
-Download the dataset and annotation from [Drive](https://drive.google.com/drive/folders/1r_cQSwtUteatAN8jsBpvhQ8013XW5l_e?usp=sharing) and extract into an appropriate folder.
+Download the dataset and annotation.
 You may need to point to this folder/update the dataset path in the dataloader/data preparation codes later.
 - Dataset splits.
   - train 10 images: `fewshot_finetuning/Paisley_train.txt`